GediminasMasaitis/moonfish/README.md

 download
 ---

-Pre‐compiled executables for Linux of moonfish (and some of its tools) may be found at <https://moonfish.neocities.org> (Windows binaries are also provided.)
+Pre‐compiled executables for Linux of moonfish (and some of its tools) may be found at <https://moonfish.neocities.org>

 contributing to moonfish
 ---